What Is A 500 Internal Server Error? How To Fix 500 Internal Server Error | Bluehost Support

 Please see all possible troubleshooting below for fixing the 500 Internal Server Error.

-2. Locate the error logs within the problem website's assigned folder.
+- Locate the error logs within the website's directory or document root: /home/cpanel_user/public_html/error_log for the primary domain.

 Troubleshooting Index Files